 The Ubuntu lifecycle and release cadence

-Canonical publishes new releases of Ubuntu on a regular cadence, enabling the community, businesses and developers to plan their roadmaps with certainty of access to newer open source upstream capabilities.
+Canonical publishes new releases of Ubuntu on a regular cadence, enabling the community, businesses and developers to plan their roadmaps with the certainty of access to newer open source upstream capabilities.

 Version numbers are YY.MM

 LTS or 'Long Term Support' releases are published every two years in April.
 LTS releases are the ‘enterprise grade’ releases of Ubuntu and are utilised the most.
 An estimated 95% of all Ubuntu installations are LTS releases.